 Guest blog from Early Year’s Teacher and Girls’ Uniform Agenda Supporter, Louise Lenzo

-I work in a non-denominational private school, which caters for learners from pre-school to year 12.
+I work as a teacher in a non-denominational private school, which caters for learners from pre-school to year 12.
 The early learning unit is based on a modern Montessori method of teaching and learning.
 The Montessori Method of education is based on self-directed activities with hands on learning where children make choices and develop their potential.
 With the Montessori approach in mind, I find the uniform options for the girls in my class contradictory to this philosophy.
 I teach first year of school, with children who are 5 to 6 years old.
 The girls only have one uniform choice, a pinafore (like a dress) with a blouse underneath.
 On sports day, they have a separate uniform, which is a polo shirt and shorts, the same for both genders.

 Girls’ Uniform Preferences